regosen/get_cover_art/README.md

 for instance, --folder-art-name "{artist}-{album}-cover.jpg" would create filenames such as "The Beatles-Abbey Road-cover.jpg".

-The "--output-filename" option allows you to specify the filename used to store downloaded files, for interoperability with other systems.
+The "--art-filename" option allows you to specify the filename used to store downloaded files, for interoperability with other systems.
 You __must__ be careful to avoid collisions between different albums: The default is "{artist} - {album}.jpg".
 If you know that all of the albums you're running